kissggj123/Twist/README.md

 ```

 ## Simple Obfs
 Here is the Deafult Configuration of Simple Obfs, Simple Obfs will not be Running without Configure it on Your Clients Manually.
 And You Can also Use Shadowsocks without Set Up Simple Obfs on Your Clients.
-If You Use Schemes or QR Code Configurations on Your Clients, Simple Obfs will not be Configured.
+If You Use Schemes or QR Code Configurations on Your Clients, Simple Obfs will not be Configured
 ```Simple-Obfs
 OBFS="tls"
 OBFSHOST="icloud.com"